GRB 160410A: the first Chemical Study of the Interstellar Medium of a Short GRB: Analysis and results

 \subsection{A hostless burst?}

-We do not find any source at the GRB~160410A position in our late GTC/OSIRIS image (right panel of Fig.\,\ref{fig:FindingChart}).
-We obtain a limiting magnitude of $r^\prime>27.17$ mag (AB, corrected for Galactic extinction), which corresponds to an absolute magnitude limit of $\textnormal{M}_{r^\prime}> -18.44$ mag.
-None of the nearby sources in the field are likely to be the possible host of GRB~160410A.
+We do not find any source at the GRB\,160410A position in our late GTC/OSIRIS image (right panel of Fig.\,\ref{fig:FindingChart}, \citealt{2022ApJ...940...56F} also do not detect the host in other filters to shallower limits).
+We obtain a limiting magnitude of $r^\prime>27.17$ mag (AB, corrected for Galactic extinction), which corresponds to an absolute magnitude limit of $M_{r^\prime}> -18.44$ mag.
+None of the nearby sources in the field are likely to be the possible host of GRB\,160410A.
 The closest object is at a projected distance of $r \sim 4\farcs9$ from the GRB position which translates to a distance\footnote{We made use of the \texttt{astropy} packages \texttt{SkyCoord} and \texttt{Cosmology}.} of $\sim42$ kiloparsecs.
-The host galaxy is also not detected at $3.6\mu$m in our deep \textit{Spitzer}/IRAC observations.
-Following the methods of \cite{2016ApJ...817....7P,2016ApJ...817....8P}, combined with the significantly deeper optical upper limit, this yields an upper limit on the stellar mass of $M*\lesssim1.14\times10^9$ M$_\odot$.
+The host galaxy is also not detected at $3.6\ \mu$m in our deep \textit{Spitzer}/IRAC observations.
+Following the methods of \cite{2016ApJ...817....7P,2016ApJ...817....8P}, combined with the significantly deeper optical upper limit, this yields an upper limit on the stellar mass of $M_{*}\lesssim1.14\times10^9$ M$_\odot$.

+Given our upper limit on the host stellar mass we compare our results to the mass-metallicity relation (MZR) following the equations presented in \cite{2016MNRAS.456.2140M}.
+The low Fe-based (see Sect. \ref{sec:metallicity}) metallicity value would imply a stellar mass of $\log (M_*/M_\odot) = 6.18 \pm 0.52$.
+This value indicates a low stellar mass for the host galaxy of GRB\,160401A.
+This together with the deep limits in \textit{r}-band and $3.6\ \mu$m (see Sect. \ref{sec:Spitzer}) is telling us that the host galaxy for GRB\,160410A must be very faint